For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 40 lbs of draw weight is enough to take down a whitetail in a single shot, provided that you know where you’re aiming.

-States have minimum requirements to avoid torturing animals, because too low of a draw weight would just vitally injure an animal, and cause it to either live with an injury or die inhumanely.
+States have minimum requirements to avoid animal cruelty, because too low of a draw weight would just vitally injure an animal, and cause it to either live with an injury or die inhumanely.

 As a hunter, you know that torture isn’t the goal of hunting, and it’s understandable why they have these rules in place.